 List of Best Things to do in Macau

-Munch on Portuguese egg tart
+1. Munch on Portuguese Egg Tarts

-Visit the Ruins of St. Paul at night
+2. Visit the Ruins of St. Paul at night

 Anyone who includes the Ruins of St. Paul in their itinerary would usually visit it during the day, but why not check it out after sunset?
 The church’s front façade and grand stone stairs have a different charm when the sun goes down and the city lights are turned on.
-There’s a slight disadvantage though – the nearby Monte Fort and Macau Museum closes at 6:00 p.m., but you can always come back the next day and marvel on its daytime beauty.

-View Senado Square from Leal Senado building
+3. View Senado Square from Leal Senado building

 Just because you aren’t interested in trying your luck in the slot machines doesn’t mean you can no longer avail of the free shuttles provided by the casinos.
 Whether coming from the Macau Maritime Terminal, Taipa Temporary Ferry Terminal, or Macau International Airport, you can ride any of the shuttle buses that wait for arriving guests.